Samnanda1/my_website/content/blogs/blog5.md

 categories:
 - ""
 - ""
-date: "2017-10-31T22:42:51-05:00"
+date: "2017-10-31T22:26:09-05:00"
-description: "Click here for more information about my academic background"
+description: "Click here for more information about myself"
 draft: false
-image: lbs.jpg
+image: me.jpg
 keywords: ""
-slug: Academia
+slug: About Me
-title: Academia
+title: About Me
 ---